Diversification in investing: Here’s why it’s so important for your money

 For assets sensitive to interest rates, such as bonds, diversification helps protect you from a problem at a specific company, but it won’t protect from the threat of rising rates generally.

-Even cash, or investments such as CDs and savings accounts, are threatened by inflation, although deposits are typically guaranteed from principal loss up to $250,000 per account type per bank.
+Even cash, or investments such as CDs or a high-yield savings account, are threatened by inflation, although deposits are typically guaranteed from principal loss up to $250,000 per account type per bank.